Patent Prosecution Highway (PPH)

 In the modern global economy many companies and some individual applicants have a growing need to acquire patent protection for the same invention in a number of different countries.
 This may require separate patent applications be filed with in many different national intellectual property offices, each considering the patent application independently of the others.

-With this in mind, the NBPR has made several PPH agrements with other national intellectual property offices to enable national offices to exploit relevant work already conducted by another national office.
+With this in mind, the PRH has made several PPH agrements with other national intellectual property offices to enable national offices to exploit relevant work already conducted by another national office.

-Click here for the NBPR PPH agreements and guidelines for making a request.
+Click here for the PRH PPH agreements and guidelines for making a request.

 Would you like to know more about PPH?
 Go to the Japan Patent Office website.